papablack/rws-client/README.md

 # RWS-JS Client Setup and Configuration Guide

-RWS-JS Client is a web-component powered, MS FAST powered framework for fullstack Realtime Web Suite framework that you can use to create domain-agnostic modular asynchoronous components with intershared states.
+RWS-JS Client is a web-component powered, MS FAST powered framework that you can use to create domain-agnostic modular asynchoronous components with intershared states.
+It is capable of holding and sharing authorization data between web components, and helps bind it to backend.

 ## Table of Contents